UEBT standard revision 2025 - 2026

 A revision should be based predominantly on the experiences of regular users of the standard.

-What is under revision in 2025
+What is under revision in 2025 - 2026

-Key considerations for this limited revision are:
+Key considerations for this limited revision were:

 promoting long-term economic, social and ecological supply chain resilience,